BilaliSaleyInusah/alx-system_engineering-devops/0x00-shell_basics/README.md

-5-listfilesdigitonly is use to show directory content(including hidden content) with user id display numerically 6-firstdirectory is used to create directory(my_first_directory) in the /tmp/ 7-movethatfile is used to move the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete is used to delete the file betty in the /tmp/my_first_directory directory
+5-listfilesdigitonly is use to show directory content(including hidden content) with user id display numerically 6-firstdirectory is used to create directory(my_first_directory) in the /tmp/ 7-movethatfile is used to move the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete is used to delete the file betty in the /tmp/my_first_directory directory 9-firstdirdeletion is use to delete the directory /tmp/my_first_directory